-Your logo should be recognisable at any size but also in different formats.
-Reproduce your logo in a single colour - black on a white background - and assess its appeal.
+Your logo should be recognizable in any size but also in different formats.
+Reproduce your logo in a single color - black on a white background - and assess its appeal.
 Has it lost any redeeming features?
 Does it now invoke different emotions in black and white?
 If it does, adjust your design accordingly.

-The Amazon logo is a fine example of a logo with words that performs well in any colour.
+The Amazon logo is a fine example of a logo with words that perform well in any color.

 Examples from brands you've never heard of

-It’s great to analyse large corporations with endless design budgets, but you can also learn a lot from brands that are in their infancy or have just established their footing in their niche.
+It’s great to analyze large corporations with endless design budgets, but you can also learn a lot from brands that are in their infancy or have just established their footing in their niche.

 Here are a few examples of excellent font logos from smaller brands.

 Hemp Juice is a Polish CBD oil brand.
 The CBD industry has exploded in recent years, with many brands cashing in on more people being aware of the extract's health benefits.